HeineCantor/UnionFindDecoder/README.md

 # Union-Find-Decoder

-My Master Thesis project.
-This repository will contain a benchmark workflow designed with Stim to deploy an optimized Union-Find Decoder for Quantum Surface Codes.
-The general purpose is to experiment how to benchmark and test a general decoding pipeline, beyond "classical" decoding techniques.
+This repository will contain a benchmark workflow designed with Stim to deploy an optimized decoders for Quantum Surface Codes.
+The general purpose is to define a benchmark and testing procedure for a general decoding pipeline, beyond standard decoding techniques.